 Don’t see COVID-19 as an excuse to roll out more systems and software.
 Starting a Slack board may seem cool but how distracted are your employees already?
 Can you make use of existing tools, like Yammer, Skype, Hangouts or Sharepoint?

 Encourage employees to have virtual coffee breaks where they can openly discuss non-work topics.
 Using technology effectively can help maintain and even build company culture.
 It will be integral to human success in a physically disconnected future.

 3. Be empathetic

-Employees will be working from the sanctuary of their home space and this brings with it all kinds of challenges, from the White Tennis Shoe Syndrome (finding any distraction more appealing than the current task) to the lure of the fridge, to kids who also happen to be locked down at home.
+Employees will soon be working from the sanctuary of their home space and this brings with it all kinds of challenges.
+These can range from the White Tennis Shoe Syndrome (finding any distraction more appealing than the current task) to the lure of the fridge, to kids who also happen to be locked down at home.

 While running remote working experiments you’ll connect with employees who’ve just woken up after a rough night.
 You’ll hear screaming in the background.
 Some people will be hyper-productive (take note) and some will be wallowing in procrastination and doubt.
 Managers are not immune to this – they may feel the pressure more than most.